 Runners finishing the ING New York City Marathon Nov.
 4 won’t find their clothing, phones and other belongings waiting for them after officials canceled the baggage-check service that’s been part of the race for decades.

 New York Road Runners, organizer of the world’s biggest marathon, said today it is eliminating the service to ease congestion in the finish area for about 47,000 runners.
-Under the program, which has been run by United Parcel Service Inc. (UPS) for the past 15 years, runners would check their baggage at the starting line in Fort Wadsworth on Staten Island and UPS trucks would haul it to Central Park for the finish.
+Under the program, which has been run by United Parcel Service Inc. (UPS:US) for the past 15 years, runners would check their baggage at the starting line in Fort Wadsworth on Staten Island and UPS trucks would haul it to Central Park for the finish.

 As a replacement this year, officials will provide fleece- lined, water-repellent ponchos at the end of the race and phone stations for runners to contact family and friends.
 Discarded clothing worn before the race will be donated to charities.